Best temp for aircon

 What is the right-sized air conditioner for your home?

-According to the Good Guys, an estimated 2.6kW of power is needed to cool a 10m2 to 20m2 room with standard-height ceilings.
+According to the Good Guys, 2.6kW of power is needed to cool a 10m2 to 20m2 room with standard-height ceilings.
 The higher the ceiling, the more powerful the air conditioner unit needs to be.

 Below is an approximate guide to ideal air conditioner capacities given the room size.

-Room size m2 Cooling capacity (C) / Heating capacity (H)
+Room size m2 Cooling capacity (C) / heating capacity (H)

 9m2 2.5kW(C)/3.2kW(H)